 The members appoint the auditor during the annual meeting.
 He must not be part of the board of directors.

-9.1.1 The Board of directors has the power to adopt any by-law judged necessary save in cases when a two-thirds majority vote of those members present at a special meeting is required.
+9.1.1 The Board of Directors has the power to adopt any by-law judged necessary save in cases when a two-thirds majority vote of those members present at a special meeting is required.

-9.1.2 Any by-law adopted by the Board of directors becomes valid on said date.
+9.1.2 Any by-law adopted by the Board of Directors becomes valid on said date.
 However in order to remain valid it must be ratified by the members present at the next annual meeting.

-9.2.1 The Board of directors has the power to modify or annul any by-law as judged necessary.
+9.2.1 The Board of Directors has the power to modify or annul any by-law as judged necessary.

-9.2.3 Any request for modifying the extant by-laws must be in writing and bear the signatures of three (3) members in good-standing of the Association; it must reach the Secretary’s office not fewer than sixty (60) days before the end of the financial period in order to be studied by the Board and included in the agenda of the following annual meeting.
+(3) members in good-standing of the Association; it must reach the Secretary’s office not fewer than sixty (60) days before the end of the financial period in order to be studied by the Board and included in the agenda of the following annual meeting.

 In the event that the Association des familles Perron d’Amérique were to be dissolved all its property, once total payment of its debts and obligations has been made, is to be transferred to a non-profit organization exercising the same objectives as AFPA.